-Flag variables in the dataset alert users to availability of IVAN scoring for retinal photos for each participant (fcivava and faivava).
+Flag variables in the dataset alert users to availability of IVAN scoring for retinal photos for each participant (fcivava and faivava) and reason IVAN scoring data is missing (fcivmiss and faivmiss).
+Approximately 20 child and 20 parent retinal IVAN scoring variables are included in the data file.
+Key variables include CRAE, CRVE and AVR.